Havoc-Devices/android_vendor_OTA/montana.md

-• Added Enhanced battery estimates in QS
-• Added bolt when charging for Text battery style
+• Added a toggle for charging animation
-• Added user profile icon in setting
-• Added seekbar to media notification
-• Added accents from Android Q
-• Added outdoor mode in LiveDisplay tile
+• Added Battery temp in battery usage
-• Moved Music ticker to KeyguardSlice like Android Q
-• Improved statusbar icons alignment
+• Fixed analog clocks not refreshing in AOD
-• Improved Android Q clock
+• Improved Android Q clock related stuff
-• Fixed SystemUI crash with auto face unlock
+• Some more fixes/improvements

  Device changelog
-• Gcam added again.
-(Snap Camera remains so you can choose to keep Gcam or Snap Camera)
-• Update Device Tree
+• June Security Patch
+• Updated MotoActions
+• Updated Gcam
+• Fix perms for atfwd
+• Fix black screen bug
+• Some more fixes/improvements